Bob's Blog

 That in turn has led this overlapping collection of movements to conclude that the current human population of a little over 8 billion people will be dwarfed by a successor society of at least trillions of computer processes.
 And according to Rationalist / Effective Altruist / Transhumanist / TESCREAL / etc belief, those processes will be sentient beings, individual consciousnesses, immortal as long as the supporting technology keeps running.
 And, because of their immortality and greater (computational) abilities, these beliefs hold that the running computer programs are more deserving of "life" than messy mortal humans.

-They're also really into cryonics, the still-ridiculous claim that if you have your head cut off and frozen in liquid nitrogen before dying of natural causes, future technology will be able to resurrect you from the freezer-burned mush your estate has been paying to maintain.
+These delusional executives are also really into cryonics, the still-ridiculous claim that if you have your head cut off and frozen in liquid nitrogen before dying of natural causes, future technology will be able to resurrect you from the freezer-burned mush which your estate has been paying to maintain.
 Nanotechnology was cryonics' hoped-for magical solution, but now it's superhuman AI.

 Cryonics was first tried in the 1960s.
 By 2018, all but one of the several cryonics operations started in the U.S. before 1973 had gone bankrupt, and the mushy remains of heads and complete bodies had been thawed out and disposed of.
-Only one pre-1974 frozen body remained in storage by the 2020s.
-Three facilities remained in operation in the U.S. in 2016.
+Only one pre-1974 frozen body remained in storage by the 2020s. (and no, it wasn't Walt Disney) Three facilities remained in operation in the U.S. in 2016.

 It's all magical thinking.